anh65498/reactjs-interview-questions/README.md

 35. ### What are Higher-Order Components?

-    A *higher-order component* (*HOC*) is a function that takes a component and returns a new component.
+    A *higher-order component* (*HOC*) is a function that takes a component and returns a new component (kinda like a decorator for Components).
 Basically, it's a pattern that is derived from React's compositional nature.

     We call them **pure components** because they can accept any dynamically provided child component but they won't modify or copy any behavior from their input components.